davenaylor/postie/readme.txt

       postie settings
     * Small fix in handling of names of attachments (thanks to Teejot)
     * Fixed delay option (thanks to redbrandonk)
+    * Cronless option value is now correctly deleted when deactivating the cronless postie plugin

 = 1.3.2 (2009.08.27) =
     * tags are now always an array, even if no default tags are set